 Disadvantages of close-end questions

-- It does not give the respondents the liberty to answer freely however they want to.
+- The biggest disadvantage of close-end is It does not give the respondents the liberty to answer freely however they want to.

 - Respondents need to restrict their answers and choose only from the multiple options given.